gcastex/PruNet/README.md

     <img src="Pictures_readme/Pruning_schema.png" alt="Pruning" width="600">
   </a>
 </p>
-In this project, I deleted for each layer the 20% of the weights having the lowest absolute value.
+In this project, for each layer I deleted the 20% of the weights having the lowest absolute value.
 I then retrain the model and reiterate until the portion of the weights I want to remove has been deleted.

-## The Lottery Ticket Hypothesis
+### The Lottery Ticket Hypothesis

 The original paper can be found here:
 [https://arxiv.org/abs/1803.03635](https://arxiv.org/abs/1803.03635)